 This Chorizo and Chickpea Stew with Baked Eggs is a hearty and satisfying brunch.
 You can make this easy recipe in one pot, and easily feed a group.
 If you are looking for a filling brunch recipe, you’ll love this chickpea and chorizo stew.

 This is a sponsored post for Schwartz, a global leader in flavor and one of the world’s largest producer of herbs, spices, seasonings and flavorings.

 The best part of this Chorizo and Chickpea Stew with Baked Eggs recipe?
-My in-laws loved it.
-PHEW!
+Everyone loved it!

 - 3 tablespoons olive oil

 - 1 small onion - diced

 - 5.5 ounces spicy cooking chorizo (150 grams, about 1 1/2 cups) - chopped into 1-cm pieces